For SSW Students

 Getting Evaluated for LD or ADD/ADHD:

-It is strongly recommended that students get evaluated before coming to Smith; however, finding a clinician and navigating insurance can sometimes be a problem while taking classes in the short summer months you will be on campus.
+It is strongly recommended that students get evaluated before coming to Smith as finding a clinician and navigating insurance can sometimes be a problem while taking classes in the short summer months you will be on campus.
 Some options include:

 - checking in with the disability services office at a local college for a possible recommendation of clinicians in your area.
 Many colleges maintain lists.